 Expanding your company to Denmark requires more than finding a building and getting to work.
-You’ll have to draft employment contracts, run HR services, figure out various tax laws, and learn the ins and outs of employment compliance in an unfamiliar country.
+You’ll have to understand recruitment regulations, draft employment contracts, run HR services, figure out various tax laws, and learn the ins and outs of employment compliance in an unfamiliar country.
 Instead, Globalization Partners offers an easier way to expand.
 We are experts in Denmark employment compliance, and we pass that expertise on to you to save time, money, and resources.

 How to Hire Employees in Denmark

 You’ll need to follow some Denmark employment compliance laws when recruiting and hiring employees.
 For example, all recruiting must be non-discriminatory, and employers cannot receive any information about candidates’ race, faith, political view, sexual preferences, and more during the recruitment process.
 The only information you can collect is health data that is relevant to determine whether your potential candidate has a disease that could significantly impact the job.